 Chiesi’s R&D model in the special care area includes some significant partnerships with selected companies skilled in the study of medicines for rare diseases.
 This enables the company to access advanced therapeutic platforms and promising new therapies in newer areas of the pipeline

 The acquisition of Zymenex, the Scandinavian-based biotechnology company, represented a bold step to bring in Chiesi competencies in the biotech area and design therapies for treating extremely rare diseases through enzyme replacement therapy.

 Gene therapy represents another breakthrough approach in therapeutics, and through the partnership with uniQure, Chiesi has now taken up an important position in this field.
-The approval for Glybera in Europe has been secured and we are now successfully engaged in the co-development of a targeted gene therapy for haemophilia B.

 The partnership with Holostem has allowed us to develop a tissue-regeneration advanced therapeutic medicinal product for the treatment of severe injury to the cornea.

 In partnership with Veloxis we have gained approval for a once-daily formulation of the immunosuppressant tacrolimus for the prophylaxis of solid organ transplant rejection.